Christmas with the Kranks: Costumes

-DeSanto viewed that all the characters in Christmas with the Kranks would wear dresses that are supposed to serve as their "accents" rather than overtly defining them.
+DeSanto viewed that all the characters in Christmas with the Kranks would wear costumes that are supposed to serve as their "accents" rather than overtly defining them.
 Luther Krank is seen wearing the same-colored shirt and suit at work all the time, and according to DeSanto, this "tells that Luther's a punch-the-clock kind of guy, so the whole idea of skipping Christmas and going off on a tropical vacation is completely averse to anything he's ever done."
 She described Nora as "tasteful and kind of folksy, a middle-American woman approaching middle age.
 In our first meeting, Jamie Lee Curtis was totally prepared.
 She wanted to look like a real Midwestern woman who lives in the suburbs of Chicago and is as obsessed with Christmas as everyone around her.
 Nora dresses for the seasons and I found out by speaking to people at Marshall Field's in Chicago that the Christmas sweater is a big deal.
 And Jamie wears it so well."
 As for Vic Frohmeyer, she saw him as "a sort of commander-in-chief of the neighborhood, so I wanted something with a bit of a military flair.
 Since he's also a college professor, we cut the pattern from a general's jacket and made it professorial by using a vintage tweed mixed with corduroy."